denisamuresan/react-native-interactive/README.md

 **Requires RN 0.40 and above.**

-* Install the package from npm
+* Install the package from github

 ```
-npm install react-native-interactable --save
+yarn add github:woodpav/react-native-interactable
 ```

 * Link the native library to your project